RangelReale/ecapplog/README.md

  * Category items-per-second throttling, decrease amount of screen refreshs if high rate of logs
  * Pause and resume
  * Multiple windows and fiters
+ * Slight variation of text color in each line to ease reading

 ## Protocol